huncholane/dothub/README.md

 ### ZSH

-Add this to your .zsh file if it doesn't exist.
+Add this to your .zshrc file if it doesn't exist.
 There might be a better way to do this.
 Contributors thoroughly encouraged.
 ```bash
 # Add dothub completions
 mkdir -p ~/.zsh/completions